pabloiea1995/online-log/README.md

 # online-log
-NPM module to generate online log of your applications
+NPM module to generate online log for your applications